InTheBottle/BottleRim/README.md

 ### Keyboard Keybinds
 - **Community Shaders**: `Page Up` key.
-- Controller support uses this layout
+- Controller support uses this layout; it is possible to reinstall the Complete Controller Setup mod to use a different layout.
 <img src="Resources/Screenshot 2025-10-25 091049.png" alt="Screenshot" width="800">

 ---